onemorebsmith/kaspa-stratum-bridge/docs/monitoring-setup.md

 For this example I'll be running everything in docker -- including the bridge.
 So type the following from the root folder to stand up everything:

-`docker compose -f docker-compose-all.yml up -d`
+`docker compose -f docker-compose-all-src.yml up -d --build`

 Youll see output about downloading images and such and eventually see output like below: